There are five kinds of Social Security Disability benefits available:

 Appeal!
 Many disabled people become disheartened and frustrated after they receive a disability benefits denial notice and do not appeal.
 This is often a mistake.
 Nationally, about 80% of all applicants are denied initially and about 90% are denied at the first appeal stage--Reconsideration.
 But many of these people ultimately receive their benefits.

 What may be most frustrating about applying for Social Security Disability benefits is the process itself.
 Those who apply are often made to feel like they are asking for something that they do not deserve, and nothing could be further from the truth.
 Social Security Disability is not a welfare program; these benefits are paid for by you and were intended to act as a financial buffer in case you or a family member became seriously ill or injured.
 Therefore if you are unable to work, but you have been denied benefits, you should appeal.

 You have the right to have an Attorney represent you in your Social Security Disability case.
 Statistics have clearly shown that claimants who are represented by Attorneys win their Social Security Disability benefits much more than those who appeal on their own.

 Social Security makes the process very difficult.
 Waiting lines are long.
 Forms are complicated.
 Social Security Disability Benefits are often denied to people who are truly Disabled.
 As a result, many people who apply for Social Security Disability Benefits become frustrated, so they simply give up, and do not appeal even though they are genuinely entitled to their Social Security Disability benefits.
-You should seriously consider the advantages of having Sheri R. Abrams represent you by examining what she would do in your Social Security Disability case.
+You should seriously consider the advantages of having an Attorney represent you by examining what they would do in your Social Security Disability case.